boynextdoor-cze/Computer-Architecture-Project/Project3/README.md

 ### SIMD instructions

 Part of this algorithm is also a good candidate for SIMD instructions.
-You can also think of changing the input and output of the hash functions to make use of SIMD instructions while keeping the correctness of SHA-256 evaluation.

 ### Loop unrolling